carlmes/cucumber-quarkus-example/README.md

 There are two integration tests in the src/test/java/org/acme folder:
 * `PricingTest.java` is the default test that was created during project initialization, I've left it here for reference
-* `CucumberRunnerTest.jaga` is the cucumber runner that will kick off the tests.
+* `CucumberRunnerTest.java` is the cucumber runner that will kick off the tests.

 These tests can be executed from the command line using:
 ```shell script